rancher/docs/content/rancher/v2.x/en/admin-settings/rbac/cluster-project-roles/_index.md

 - Access the projects they hold membership in.
 - Exercise any [individual project roles](#project-role-reference) they are assigned.

-This functionality is intended to prevent project owners from being locked out of their own projects.
 If you want to completely revoke a user's access within a cluster, revoke both their cluster and project memberships.